haixun/llmdb/README.md

 ### Workshop Program

-LLMDB 2023 is a half day workshop that starts on 10am, Sept 1.
+The LLMDB 2023 workshop will take place on September 1 at 10:00 AM as a half day workshop.

-We have invited distinguished researchers in this domain to give keynote talks.
+We have invited distinguished researchers in this domain to deliver keynote talks.
 Details of the speakers and their talks will be shared soon.

-We also solicit papers on the topic.
-Each accepted paper will have 20 min presentation.
+We are accepting submissions on relevant topics.
+Accepted papers will be presented in 20-minute slots in the workshop.

 ### Paper Submission